-- 4.6.1 Students must pursue an area of knowledge in depth through completion of the requirements for a major with a minimum of 45 credit units.
-The major requirement, plus any college/school requirement, should not exceed 72 credit units.
+- 4.6.1 Students must pursue an area of knowledge in depth through completion of the requirements for a major.
+The major requirement, plus any college/school requirement, should fall within the range of 54 72 credit units; and the major should not be less than 27 credit units.
 However, the college/school may propose a higher limit to meet the requirements of professional accreditation, or for a degree with a normal study duration longer than 4 years, subject to Senate's approval. - 4.6.2 A major may be sub-divided into streams to designate the specialties of the subject discipline.
 Students may select one or more streams in the major as provided in the curriculum, subject to fulfilment of any stipulated conditions.